-- 8.6 The Commission will adopt an approach similar to that of "standard disclosure" as per Rule 65(4) of the Royal Court Civil Rules, 2007. - 8.7 Subject to the Commission's statutory confidentiality obligations and issues of privilege, the Commission will disclose to a party a schedule of all additional relevant documents that it has generated or uplifted from third parties.
-The schedule of documents provided by the Commission will include relevant documents which:
+- As an administrative body, the Commission is not bound to follow court procedures.
+However, in order to follow principles of natural justice and fairness, in most cases the Commission will adopt an approach similar to that of "standard disclosure" as per Rule 65(4) of the Royal Court Civil Rules, 2007. - 8.7 Subject to the Commission's statutory confidentiality obligations and issues of privilege, the Commission will disclose to a party a schedule of documents.
+The schedule of documents will contain documents which: - 8.7.1 adversely affect the Commission's case; - 8.7.2 support the party's case; or - 8.7.3 adversely affect the party's case. - 8.8 Electronic copies of the documents on the list will be made available for inspection upon request. - 8.9 The Commission will continue to monitor its disclosure obligations throughout the enforcement process and make any further disclosures that are appropriate as a case develops and/or new material is uncovered.

-&lt;sup>8 Statutory powers exist throughout the Regulatory Laws in terms similar to sections 11G(2) and 21 of the FSC Law, which allows the Commission to withhold certain confidential information in limited circumstances.

-8.7.1 adversely affect the Commission's case;

-8.7.2 support the party's case; and

-8.7.3 adversely affect the party's case.

-Electronic copies of the documents on the list will be made available for inspection upon request.

-8.8 The Commission will continue to monitor its disclosure obligations throughout the enforcement process and make any further disclosures that are appropriate as a case develops and/or new material is uncovered.